Bioconductor/BioC2023/content/registration.md

 **We remain committed to providing as much assistance as we can to keep registration fees from being a barrier to conference attendance.
 If you require scholarship assistance to attend the conference, please complete [this form](https://app.smartsheet.com/b/form/442ae4826a7f42338831c1e7f24f1a32).**

-- Scholarships for in-person attendance will be reviewed and decided upon on May 31st.
+- Scholarships for in-person attendance will close on May 31st and notifications will go out in early June.
 - If you are not selected for an in-person  scholarship, you will be given a complimentary virtual registration, or you will have the chance to register for the conference at early registration rates.
 - Scholarships for virtual attendance will be given on a rolling basis, ending July 28th.

+#### Who qualifies?

+Current students and trainees.
+Priority is given to those who:

+- had an abstract selected for the conference
+- are from low-and middle-income countries

+#### What is included in the scholarship?

+Conference registration, student housing accommodation for the travel dates (max of 4 nights) and up to a $1000 USD stipend for travel costs (domestic) and $1500 (international).

+Change this sentence:
+Scholarships for in-person attendance will be reviewed and decided upon on May 31st.
+TO
+Scholarships for in-person attendance will close on May 31st and notifications will go out in early June.

 <!--